COAST MOUNTAIN MAGIC 2024

 Q: What happens if the weather is bad?

 A: Bad weather is a reality and inherent risk of adventures in the mountains, even in summer.
 We cannot control the weather, and refunds will not be given because it rained.
 It is highly recommended to bring a book or something to keep yourself occupied during any potential downtime.
 When we were here in 2021, it was blazing hot and sunny for the entire trip, often too hot for hiking, so we often covered our tents with our sleeping bags to stay cool, or sat in the lake.
 When we were there in 2022, the weather was a bit more mixed with a little bit of rain and fog that delayed our pick-up helicopters by 6 hours.
-We do not recommend booking any return flights on the same day that we catch our helicopter out.
+We do not recommend booking any return flights on the same day that we return to Vancouver or catch our helicopter out.
 We communicate with our pilots via satellite text messages when necessary for updates regarding flying conditions and flight times.

 Q: What about forest fires?